CatimaLoyalty/HacktoberfestActivityLog/README.md

 Breaking the rules WILL end in your PR being marked as spam.
 This could cause you to get disqualified from Hacktoberfest **forever**.

 ## Activities
+- 21-10-2022 [@70h](https://github.com/70h) Updated its previous Lithuanian translation and completed the remaining strings.
 - 19-10-2022 [@nightshadetvn](https://github.com/nightshadetvn) Completed Polish translation for Catima
 - 15-10-2022 [@Aleuck](https://github.com/Aleuck) Completed Portuguese translation for changelog
 - 12-10-2022 [@sangsatori](https://github.com/sangsatori) Completed Latvian translation.
 Ran editing pass for idiomatic phrasing and consistency.